 This post contains affiliate links, which means we may make a commission at no extra cost to you should you click on the link and make a purchase.
 As an Amazon Associate we earn from qualifying purchases.

 With your Sizzix die cutting machine, you can make some pretty cute gift tags and darling boxes or bags for the toffee or nuts.

 Choose a Fall patterned paper (from your local craft store's scrapbooking section) and cut away.
 Also available are inexpensive and very cute decorative tins (watch the sales for these).

 Another fun gift that you can find in our Great Eight Friends Craft Corner, that is both fun and more personal, is the string art.
 Using their surname initial, a pumpkin, a fall leaf or any shape that suits them, die cut it or download and print, it is such a fun project!
 Directions are here.

 Not a shopper?
 No time to bake?
 No traditions?
-Here are a few Gr8 hostess gift ideas for you to give at Thanksgiving.
-They're simple, easily made at home, or a quick stop at a discount store.
+Here are a few Gr8 hostess gift ideas for you to give at the holidays.
+They're simple, easy to make at home, or a quick stop at a discount store.
 You'll have them ready in hand when you knock at their door...Don't be late!

 A Few Gr8 Suggestions:

 - A printout of some of your favorite fall recipes (hopefully a few from Great Eight Friends!)
 Roll them up and tie with a ribbon.